mkozjak/mkozjak.github.io/_posts/2025-09-16-metrics-void.md

       exporters: [googlecloud]
 ```

-## Lessons Learned
+**Lessons Learned**

-1. **Always add debug exporters** when troubleshooting.
+1. Always add debug exporters when troubleshooting.
 The `file` and `debug` exporters are lifesavers for seeing what's actually happening in your pipeline.
 Do not use them in production indefinitely, though!

-2. **OTTL syntax varies by collector version.** Don't assume the latest documentation matches your collector version - check what your specific version expects.
+2. OTTL syntax varies by collector version.
+Don't assume the latest documentation matches your collector version - check what your specific version expects.

-3. **Resource detection is crucial for cloud platforms.** Without proper resource attributes, your metrics might get categorized incorrectly or not display at all.
+3. Resource detection is crucial for cloud platforms.
+Without proper resource attributes, your metrics might get categorized incorrectly or not display at all.

-4. **Test with known data first.** Using `telemetrygen` to send controlled test data helped isolate the OTTL parsing issue quickly.
+4. Test with known data first.
+Using `telemetrygen` to send controlled test data helped isolate the OTTL parsing issue quickly.

 The whole debugging process took a few hours, but now our iot devices are happily sending uptime and status metrics to Google Cloud Monitoring.
 Sometimes the best solutions come from methodically working through each piece of the pipeline until you find where it's actually breaking.

+**Bonus tip**

+1. Never, and I mean, **never** leave `debug` exporter running in production.
+You might skyrocket your bill after ingesting telemetry data for a small period of time. =)

 *Have you run into similar OpenTelemetry gotchas?
 I'd love to hear about your debugging adventures.
 Let's connect!*

-## Bonus tip

-1. Never, and I mean, **never** leave `debug` exporter running in production.
-You might skyrocket your bill after ingesting telemetry data for a small period of time. =)